xtrm-en/xtrm.me/src/pages/index.md

 ---
-title: "homepage"
+title: homepage
-desc: "hacking away at random and useless stuff I find cool :3"
+description: 'hacking away at random and useless stuff I find cool :3'
-extra_head: "<link rel=\"me\" href=\"https://blahaj.zone/@xtrm\" title=\"My fediverse account\">"
+extra_head: '<link rel="me" href="https://blahaj.zone/@xtrm" title="My fediverse account">'
 ---
 # welcome to my space :wave:, i'm **X**.

-welcome to my new *new* *new* website, this time using a [static site generator](https://lume.land)! and this time, with the intent to keep it alive haha- we'll see how that goes...
+welcome to my new *new* *new* website, this time using a :fire: [static site generator](https://lume.land)! and this time, with the intent to keep it alive haha- we'll see how that goes...

 there's still so much to do and so many things I'm not 100% perfectly happy with, but who cares!!!
 I'll work on the website from time to time and refactor/redesign some stuff until I can no longer complain about myself (extreme challenge).